pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 _[Source](https://github.com/pixie-io/pixie-demos/tree/main/detect-monero-demo)_

-And now we only see xmrig!
+And now we only see xmrig! **Our detector successfully isolates the Monero miner running in the cluster.**

 ::: div image-xl